thegeeklab/ansible-doctor/example/README.md

 ### demo_role_unset

-You can set values as string, but there is no magic or autoformatting...
+Values can be plain strings, but there is no magic or autoformatting...

 #### Default value